HAL Prachand: Overview

-The LCH had inherited many of its technical features from one of HAL's earlier indigenous rotorcraft, commonly known as the HAL Dhruv.
+The LCH had inherited many of its technical features from one of HAL's earlier Dhruv.
 Shared elements between the two helicopters include the power-plant used, both being powered by a pair of co-developed HAL/Turbomeca Shakti-1H1 derived from Safran Ardiden turboshaft engines, albeit fitted with infrared suppressors.
 The features that are unique to the rotorcraft includes its narrow fuselage, a crashworthy tricycle landing gear arrangement, crashworthy self-sealing fuel tanks, armour protection, and a low visibility profile; these design elements have been attributed as having resulted in a relatively lethal, agile and survivable rotorcraft.
 Atypically for a combat helicopter, it shall also be capable of high-altitude warfare (HAW), possessing an in-service operational ceiling of 6000–6500 m.

+In September 2024, HAL assigned TimeTooth Technologies, based in Bengaluru, for indigenisation of Rotor Damp System to be used on HAL Prachand and ALH Dhruv.
+The project involves development and qualification of the system for the next two years followed by its production and supply would be for a period of 5 years and beyond.
+The majority of the project will be funded by the private company itself.
+The production order value is expected to exceed $5 million within the 5-year period.